juju/docs/README.md

 # Documentation for Juju

-JUJU DOCUMENTATION MOVE TO DISCOURSE:
+JUJU DOCUMENTATION HAS MOVED TO DISCOURSE:

 https://discourse.jujucharms.com/t/documentation-migrated-to-discourse/1274

-THESE INSTRUCTIONS ARE OBSOLETE.
+THESE INSTRUCTIONS ARE NOW OBSOLETE.

 The bug tracker on GitHub is still active but as of March 18 2019 pull requests are no longer being processed.